mdmower/doi-resolver/qrcodegen/Readme.markdown

 Core features:

-* Available in 7 programming languages, all with nearly equal functionality: Java, JavaScript, TypeScript, Python, C++, C, Rust
+* Available in 6 programming languages, all with nearly equal functionality: Java, TypeScript/JavaScript, Python, Rust, C++, C
 * Significantly shorter code but more documentation comments compared to competing libraries
 * Supports encoding all 40 versions (sizes) and all 4 error correction levels, as per the QR Code Model 2 standard
-* Output formats: Raw modules/pixels of the QR symbol (all languages), SVG XML string (all languages except C), `BufferedImage` raster bitmap (Java only), HTML5 canvas (JavaScript and TypeScript only)
+* Output formats: Raw modules/pixels of the QR symbol (all languages), SVG XML string (all languages except C), `BufferedImage` raster bitmap (Java only), HTML5 canvas (TypeScript/JavaScript only)
+* Detects finder-like penalty patterns more accurately than other implementations
 * Encodes numeric and special-alphanumeric text in less space than general text
 * Open source code under the permissive MIT License